10 Best Gold ETFs in Canada for June 2023: Hedge Your Portfolio

 Buying gold ETFs is just one way to access gold – make sure you are aware of all of your other options when it comes to investing in precious metal.
 You can also buy gold stocks individually instead if you like to be more hands-on in your investing.

-3 thoughts on “10 Best Gold ETFs in Canada for June 2023: Hedge Your Portfolio”
+3 thoughts on “10 Best Gold ETFs in Canada To Buy In November 2024

 1. what’s kind of funny, when you think about it. #1 has assets of $47 million.
 So basically you have 1.2 cu. ft. of gold that weighs over 600 kg. that you buy a piece of.